-From this figure it is clear that the most employees in social services operate in the area of social care services.
-Further growth in employment numbers is envisaged in this area, chiefly in view of population ageing.
+From this graph it is clear that the most employees in social services operate in the area of social care services.
+Further growth in employment numbers is envisaged in this area, chiefly in view of the ageing population.

-Figure No. 6: Basic sources of financing social care services
+Graph no. 6: Basic sources of financing social care services